cgalpin92/project-portfolio3-hangman/README.md

         - To run this fix, I needed to track the position of the letters of the hidden word and update that position with the letter if it matched the players guess.
         - Throughout each iteration the hidden word would be converted to a list and then converted back to a string to print to the terminal.

+    - Fixed error of hidden word not updating to entire correct word if correct word is guessed.
+        - Whilst above error had been fixed, when testing what would happen when entering a whole word, found that the hidden word did not update, however the print statements were correct, stating the player was correct and the used words list was also updating with all the letters entered.
+        - Attempted to fix this by adding an extra elif argument to the if statement to check the player is entering a letter.
+However this through errors up within the terminal and the game crashed.
+        - After some searching for solutions online, fixed the error by changing the if statement within check_correct_answer() function.
+            - Before the code runs to check if the letter is correct and updating the hidden word accourdingly, the code checks if the entery is the same as and equal to the random word, if it is it will print the entire word and the game will end.
+If it doesnt then it will proceed to check the letter within the elif statement and so on.
     - fixed validation error for checking if user wants to play game:

 - __Unfixed Bugs__